This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetSaucy #CollectiveBias

 Do you brunch?

-I’ve had them on my mind lately because I haven’t had one in a couple of years, so when I was looking at different recipes I ran across a variation called the “Michelada”.
+When I was looking at different cocktail recipes for inspiration, I ran across a variation of the Bloody Mary called the “Michelada”.

 What is a Michelada?